axept/prejss/README.md

 #### Async Adapters as Solution

-If you have wrapped PreJSS Constraints please use async [Adapter](#adapters) and async-await:
+If you have wrapped PreJSS Constraints please use Async [Adapter](#adapters) and async-await:

 ```javascript
 import preJSS, { preJSSAsync } from 'prejss'